ithinkihaveacat/byron/tests/README.md

 ## Overview

-The tests are divided into "small" (no external dependencies or libraries required) and "medium" (external dependencies, such as Zend Framework, redis or memcached).
-(If there were any end-to-end or server-to-server tests these would be in the "large" directory.)
+The tests are divided into "small" (no external dependencies or libraries required) and "medium" (external PHP dependencies, such as Zend Framework) and "large" (external dependencides, such as redis and memcached).

 This more or less follows Google's nomenclature, as described here: